 Each press release should answer some basic who, what, when, where and why questions.

 That is, imagine how your target audience will come across your press release.
 What would you like them to learn about your brand, product or event?
-What is your interesting angle for sharing your story?
+What is your interesting angle for sharing exactly this story… YOUR story?

-Expand on the information that you have already provided but don’t overdo it.
+Expand on the information that you have already provided by answering those W-questions but don’t overdo it.

-Create a short paragraph with information about your company, a profile as an introduction to your story.
-It is always tempting to write a lot of content for a website, blog or brochure.
+Create a short paragraph with information about your company, create a profile as an introduction to your story.
+It is always tempting to write a lot of content for a website, blog or brochure, especially when it is YOURS.
 It is also easy to talk about your products and services because this is your business and the brand that you are excited about.

 Still, keep your sentences short and concise.
-Too much information is a bad thing, so try to limit your press release to 350-600 words.
+Too much information is a bad thing, so try to limit your press releases to 350-600 words each.

 Work on your summary, headline and subtitle.
 Especially headline!